Lake of the Woods Golf Course in Mahomet: The best value and hills in central Illinois

 All of these unexpected topographical features converge impressively at Lake of the Woods, where golfers find tee shots over water, elevated greens, and tree-lined fairways.
 In fact, aside from a well-planned and executed renovation program that has been underway since 1998, the essential character of this classic Robert Bruce Harris design has changed little since it opened in 1950.

-Head professional Dave Huber, who's been at Lake of the Woods for 16 years now, points out how moving the bunkers closer to the greens, expanding fairway bunkers, replacing all of the sand and simply "mowing the fairways along the contours of the land, so that they didn't look like runways anymore" has made a huge difference in the appeal of the course.
+Head Professional Dave Huber points out how moving the bunkers closer to the greens, expanding fairway bunkers, replacing all of the sand and simply "mowing the fairways along the contours of the land, so that they didn't look like runways anymore" has made a huge difference in the appeal of the course.

 The best part of the many improvements is that all of it is self financed: There were no bonds and no new taxes.
 The forest preserve is a government, non-profit entity, so everything has been paid for by putting all profits back into improvements.